-- A group of Inglewood residents is suing to block the proposed Los Angeles Clippers arena project, which is not surprising; more surprising is that they attempted to serve Mayor James Butts with lawsuit papers during Tuesday’s city council meeting, causing Butts to abruptly call a halt to the meeting and run away.
+- A group of Inglewood residents is suing to block the proposed Los Angeles Clippers arena project, which is not surprising; more surprising is that they attempted to serve Mayor James Butts with lawsuit papers during Tuesday’s city council meeting, causing the council to abruptly call a halt to the meeting and run away.

 - The Cincinnati Reds are asking for $88,000 in state tax breaks on bobbleheads, on the grounds that they’re included in the price of ticket packages and not being sold separately, even though the ticket package costs more specifically because it includes a bobblehead.
 I shoulda been a tax lawyer.

-- The Philadelphia Phillies are asking for $40 million in hotel tax money from Pinellas County for a new spring-training stadium in Clearwater, but the county has run out of hotel tax money because it already spent it on other projects, including the Rays’ Tropicana Field and a spring-training facility for the Toronto Blue Jays, along with a bunch of museums and the like.
+- The Philadelphia Phillies are asking for $40 million in hotel tax money from Pinellas County for a new renovations to their spring-training stadium in Clearwater, but the county has run out of hotel tax money because it already spent it on other projects, including the Rays’ Tropicana Field and a spring-training facility for the Toronto Blue Jays, along with a bunch of museums and the like.
 Opportunity cost!

 - A Spectrum News Charlotte headline asks the question: “Does Charlotte need a domed stadium?
 City leaders are trying to figure it out.”
 I got an answer for you, Spectrum News Charlotte!
 (Also, Spectrum News Charlotte, the Atlanta Falcons‘ stadium didn’t really involve a “public investment” of only $200 million.
-Your friends across town at Fox 8 got it right, you might wanna talk to them.)
+Your friends across town the state at Fox 8 got it right, you might wanna talk to them.)